 Grand Master Ma Jian Feng

 From an early age, Ma Kin Fung was keen to learn Chinese martial arts.
-His dream became reality while he was a high student in Guangzhou, when he befriended a classmate whose father was the famous Kung Fu Master Wong Tak Hing.
-Upon noticing Ma Kin Fung’s eagerness to learn, Master Wong was happy to make him his student and teach him everything he knew about Chinese martial arts.
+His dream crystalized while he was a high school student in Guangzhou (a city in Guangdong, aka Canton, formerly spelled in English as Kwangchow) when he befriended a classmate whose father was the famous Kung Fu Master Kwan Tak Hing.
+Upon noticing Ma Kin Fung’s eagerness to learn, Master Kwan was happy to make him his student and teach him everything he knew about Chinese martial arts.

-From the beginning of his training, Ma Kin Fung studied and practiced rigorously both day and night in order to learn all of the internal and external martial art forms.
-He became skilled in many of the famous techniques, including Shaolin Law Hon Fist and various traditional weapons.
+From the beginning of his training, Ma Kin Fung studied and practiced rigorously, both day and night, to learn all internal and external martial art forms.
+He became skilled in many famous techniques, including Shaolin Law Hon Fist and various traditional weapons.

-Years later, during the Sino Japanese War, Master Ma joined the army, Due to the chaotic period of time, he eventually lost contact with Master Wong.
+Years later, during the Sino-Japanese War, Master Ma joined the army.
+Due to this chaotic period, he eventually lost contact with Master Kwan.

-In order to benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang (Ku Yu Cheong / Koo Yue Cheung) and Suen Yuk Fung.
-Returning home in 1936, he discovered that Japan had invaded China.
+To benefit from other teaching styles, Master Ma later learned from two other famous masters of Northern style martial arts: Gu Ruzhang and Suen Yuk Fung.
+Returning home in , he discovered that Japan had invaded China.

 Consequently, Master Ma decided that it was his duty to use his martial arts skills to help his country.
 He promoted martial arts by establishing training centers.
 As a result the awareness of the Northern martial arts styles increased dramatically in Southern China.

-Most importantly, Master Ma was very enthusiastic to promote martial arts.
-He grew to be very well known in Southern China and in the martial arts community in general for more then twenty years.
-His dedication to endorse the Northern style in particular gained him many good students in China and overseas.
+Most importantly, Master Ma was enthusiastically promoting martial arts.
+Ma Kin Fung became very well known in South China and the martial arts community, in general.
+His dedication to the propagation of the Northern style, in particular, gained him many good students in China and overseas.

-Master Ma Kin Fung took pleasure in sharing with his students stories about the past, culture and politics; and discussing current affairs, world issues, and of course martial arts.
-He spoke not only about fighting, but also about the virtues of studying martial arts and its moral dimension.
-His advice to students was meant to enlighten them to realize the virtues of what being a good martial artist meant and how to develop their own good qualities as individuals.
+Master Ma Kin Fung took pleasure in sharing, with his students, stories about the past, culture, and politics; and discussing current affairs, world issues, and of course, martial arts.
+He spoke about fighting and the virtues of studying martial arts from a moral perspective.
+His advice to students was often regarding the “virtue” of what being a “good martial artist” meant and how to develop their good qualities as individuals.